ansible-macos/macos-playbook/README.md

     ansible-playbook all.yml

-If you want to run only the specific playbooks if you can use
+If you want to run only the specific playbooks, you can use

     ansible-playbook {{name}}.yml